Right Sliding Panel

 • Metric Name: Click to select the metric line chart to display.

-• Aggregation Function: Supports function calculations on selected metrics.
+• Aggregation Function: Supports applying functions to the selected metric.

 • Grouping: Supports grouping the current data.
-For example, if viewing the traffic size of a cloud server, you can further view the traffic size of each port of the cloud server by adding server_port as a subgroup.
+For example, when viewing the traffic size of a cloud server, you can further group by server_port to see traffic per port.

-• Enable/Disable Tip Sync: When enabled, you can view the metrics at the same time point across all line charts.
+• Enable/Disable Tip Sync: When enabled, view metric values at the same time point.

-• For details on using line charts, refer to the Line Chart section.
+• For details on using line charts, see Line Chart.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.8 Flow Logs

-Flow logs record detailed information of each flow at a minute granularity and display the clicked data's flow logs in trend analysis charts and tables.
+Flow logs record detailed information for each flow at a one-minute granularity, displayed in both trend analysis chart and table formats.

 Flow Logs